 It does require clearing the calendar and hanging out with your kid in close proximity so you can get a sense of their signals and patterns and doing little else for at least 48 hours.
 (Which I realize may not be doable for many families.)
 In many ways, I actually enjoyed this process (despite it being exhausting!) because it’s so rare that we hang out with our kids in such a focused way.
 Or see them master a skill in real time.

-Truthfully, I am by no means a potty training expert, but I am a real person who’s had success with this method twice, so I wanted to share my big takeaways.
+Truthfully, I am by no means a potty training expert.
+But I am a real person who’s had success with this method three times, so I wanted to share my big takeaways.

 My very best suggestion for this preparation is to get a copy of Oh Crap Potty Training.
 The author is super straight forward, goes through what to expect, what some common pitfalls might be, and basically helps you feel like you can do this—and that you really, really should.
 I read it twice before I felt ready!

 There’s actually not a lot you need to potty train, but little toddler-size potties are key.
 They keep their little legs in good position (which can help with pooping), they are comfy, the kid can get to it all by themselves, and there’s no fear of falling in.